The ultraviolet continuum slopes ($\mathbf{\beta}$) of galaxies at $\mathbf{z\simeq8-16}$ from JWST and ground-based near-infrared imaging: Data and UV continuum slope fitting

-Our approach is similar to the power-law fitting method used by \cite{topping2022}, with the main difference being that our IGM model enables us to include filters encompassing the Lyman break.
+We note that our approach is similar to the power-law fitting method used by \cite{topping2022}, with the main difference being that our IGM model enables us to include filters encompassing the Lyman break.
 However, our results are unchanged if we restrict the fitting to filters red-ward of $1216 \, \text{\AA}$.
-Finally, it is worth noting that we have explicitly assumed that any nebular emission lines present in the UV spectrum have a negligible impact on the observed photometry.
+Finally, it is also worth noting that we have explicitly assumed that any emission lines present in the UV spectrum - in particular $\mathrm{Ly}\alpha$ - have a negligible impact on the observed photometry.
+This assumption appears to be justified based on the early, low-resolution, JWST/NIRSpec spectroscopy of $z>9$ sources \citep[e.g.][]{ curtis-lake2022,roberts-borsani2022}.